xtofpic/GS1/README.md

-Why there is no image parser.
-Because the primary use of this library is to provide type to functions signatures.
+This library do not include a picture parser, because the primary use of this library is to provide type to functions signatures.
 My use case is to use a scanner device to retrieve GS1 codes.
+Anyway, a picture parser/generator may be easily included later.

 ## Usage